 How long have your DJs been DJing?

-All of the DJs who work for Remix Weddings have a minimum of 10 years of professional DJ experience.
+All of the DJs who work for Remix Weddings have a minimum of 10 years of professional DJ experience working in clubs, on air, or with live music acts.
 Most of our DJs have 15+ years of experience rocking dance floors!
+Cumulatively our team has almost 150 years of DJ experience.
+As a team we collaborate and help keep each other to make sure we stay at the top of our game.

 Why should I hire a DJ instead of a band for my wedding?